ayeAlvo/gas-optimizations-solidity/README.md

 17. ## Use named variables in function returns

-_When you don;t use the named variables in your return statement, you waste deployment gas._
+_When you dont use the named variables in your return statement, you waste deployment gas._

 ```java
 return numGates;